-A Threat Hunt tale
+A Threat Hunt Tale

 The human domain is complex and unpredictable, and as a result the logic behind certain behaviors are also complex.
 The problem that many detection systems try to resolve is the automated detection of these complex behavior actions.
 Some of the actions are obvious (i.e. ports scan), but others are less detectable, particularly when is coming from the internal network such as valid credentials used for wrong purposes.